 \subsection{Queries}

-Given a node $q$, we find two sites: the closest site to $q$ with (a) paths restricted to the same side of the partition as $q$, and with (b) paths containing at least one separator node.
-The paths considered in both cases cover all possible paths, so one of the two found sites will be the overall closest site to $q$. \begin{itemize} \item To find the site satisfying condition (a), we can relay the query to the subgraph of the separator hierarchy containing $q$.
-This satisfies the invariant that the query node is a node of the graph.
-This case does not arise if $q$ is a separator node. \item To find the site satisfying condition (b), we need the shortest path from $q$ to any site, but only among paths containing separator nodes.
-Note that if a shortest path goes through a separator $s$, it should end at the site closest to $s$.
+Given a query node $q$, we find two sites: (a) the closest site to $q$ with paths restricted to the same side of the top-level partition as $q$, and (b) the closest site to $q$ with paths containing at least one separator node.
+The paths considered between both cases cover all possible paths, so one of the two found sites is the overall closest site to $q$. \begin{itemize} \item To find the site satisfying Condition (a), we can relay the query to the subgraph of the separator hierarchy containing $q$.
+This case does not arise if $q$ is a separator node. \item To find the site satisfying Condition (b), we need to find the shortest path from $q$ to any site, but only among paths containing separator nodes.
+Note that if the shortest path goes through a separator $s$, it should end at the site closest to $s$.
 Therefore, the length of the shortest path starting at $q$, going through $s$, and ending at any site, is $d(q,s)+d(s,\min(Q_s))$, where $\min(Q_s)$ denotes the element with the smallest key in $Q_s$.
-We can find the site satisfying condition (b) by considering all the separator nodes and retaining the one minimizing this sum. \end{itemize}
+We can find the site satisfying Condition (b) by considering all the separator nodes and retaining the one minimizing this sum. \end{itemize}

-The time to find paths of type (b) is $O(S(n))$, since there are $O(S(n))$ separator nodes to check and each takes constant time, as we precomputed all the needed distances.
-Therefore, the time to find all paths of types (a) and (b) can be analyzed by the recurrence
+The time to find the site satisfying Condition (b) is $O(n^c)$, since there are $O(n^c)$ separator nodes to check and we do a find-minimum operation on a priority queue for each.
+We do not need to do any distance computation, as we precomputed all the needed distances.
+Therefore, the time to find the two paths satisfying Conditions (a) and (b) can be analyzed by the recurrence

-where the $T(2n/3)$ bound dominates the actual time for recursing in a single subgraph of the separator hierarchy.
-The solution to this recurrence is $O(S(n))$, when $S(n)$ is polynomial, and therefore the time per query is $O(S(n))$ in this case.
-If $S(n)$ is constant or polylogarithmic, then the query time is $O(S(n)\log n)$.
+where the $T(2n/3)$ term dominates the actual time for recursing in a single subgraph of the separator hierarchy.
+The solution to this recurrence is $O(n^c)$, so queries take $O(n^c)$ time.